engineyard/ey-docs/pages/beta-rubinius-environment-with-appcloud-trial.md

 <h2 id="topic2"> Create an application and environment </h2>

 The following procedure _outlines_ how to create an application and environment with a trial account.
-(For a detailed procedure, see [[Setting up a trial account and deploying a sample application|tutorial_deploy_fat_free_crm]].)
+(For a detailed procedure, see [[Get Started|getting-started-intro]].)

 ###To create an application and environment